Representing individual electronic states for machine learning GW band structures of 2D materials: Abstract

 \section{Abstract}

+Choosing optimal representation methods of atomic and electronic structures is essential when machine learning properties of materials.
 We address the problem of representing quantum states of electrons in a solid for the purpose of machine leaning state-specific electronic properties.
 Specifically, we construct a fingerprint based on energy decomposed operator matrix elements (ENDOME) and radially decomposed projected density of states (RAD-PDOS), which are both obtainable from a standard density functional theory (DFT) calculation.
 Using such fingerprints we train a gradient boosting model on a set of 46k G$_0$W$_0$ quasiparticle energies.
 The resulting model predicts the self-energy correction of states in materials not seen by the model with a mean absolute error of 0.14 eV.
 By including the material's calculated dielectric constant in the fingerprint the error can be further reduced by 30\%, which we find is due to an enhanced ability to learn the correlation/screening part of the self-energy.
 Our work paves the way for accurate estimates of quasiparticle band structures at the cost of a standard DFT calculation.